hbctraining/DGE_workshop_salmon/lessons/03_DGE_QC_analysis.md

 When using these unsupervised clustering methods, log2-transformation of the normalized counts improves the distances/clustering for visualization.
 DESeq2 uses a **regularized log transform** (rlog) of the normalized counts for sample-level QC as it moderates the variance across the mean, improving the clustering.

 <img src="../img/rlog_transformation.png" width="500">

+>**_NOTE:** The DESeq2 vignette suggests large datasets (100s of samples) to use the variance-stabilizing transformation (vst) instead of rlog for transformation of the counts, since the rlog function might take too long to run and the `vst()` function is faster with similar properties to rlog._

 ### [Principal Component Analysis (PCA)](https://hbctraining.github.io/DGE_workshop/lessons/principal_component_analysis.html)